 - Check the Official Portsmouth Libraries Facebook page for latest information before visiting to avoid disappointment.

-- Consider the time of day and avoid peak times.
+- Consider the time of day when you go shopping and avoid peak times.

 To meet coronavirus safety standards, cleaning stations will be provided and staff and public will be expected to follow social-distancing guidelines.